recorder-6-team/django-web-prototype/README.md

    Now save the file.
 Note - if you are connecting from a non-Windows machine you will need to alter the database configuration in the settings file appropriately.
 More information is available at https://github.com/microsoft/mssql-django.

+   Also, note that the database connection configuration given here requires Windows Authentication to be enabled.
+If you would prefer to connect as a named user, you can set the `USER`, `PASSWORD` and `Trusted_Connection=no` options as described at https://github.com/microsoft/mssql-django.
+   The connection method you use must be for a user with rights to select and modify data in the `NAME`, `USER`, `LOCATION`, `LOCATION_NAME` and `LOCATION_TYPE` tables.
 7. Django provides built in functionality for handling user login.
 In order to make the Recorder 6 `USER` table compatible with this functionality, you need to run the contents of each script in the `sqlserver_scripts` folder against your test database copy, e.g. using SQL Management